 Van Life Europe: 8 months & 12 countries in a campervan

-Van Life in Europe For many, it's the dream of a totally free lifestyle – and I've been living that dream since 2019.
-In this ultimate Van Life Europe Guide I'm sharing everything I've learned in 5 years on Europe's roads: the best Camper countries, Route recommendations for 1 week to 6 months, Remote work setup With Starlink, winter suitability, country-specific wild camping rules, cost breakdowns, and lessons learned after over 80,000 km of van life.
-From Portugal to Norway, from Albania to Iceland – I'll show you what really works and where you should invest your first euros.
+Van life in Europe is the dream of total freedom for many – and I've been living that dream since 2019.
+In this ultimate van life Europe guide, I share everything I've learned in five years on Europe's roads: the best countries for campervans, route recommendations for trips from one week to six months, remote work setup with Starlink, winterization, wild camping rules by country, cost breakdowns, and the lessons learned after over 80,000 km of van experience.
+From Portugal to Norway, From Albania to Iceland – I'll show you what really works and where you should invest your first euros.
 Plus: A map of the best van life hotspots in Europe, Instagram community tips, and why van life isn't just about Instagram sunsets.

-- Best Van Life Countries in Europe 2026: Portugal (affordable + surf culture), Spain (Mediterranean + wintering), Italy (culinary delights + mountain lakes), Croatia (coast + cheap), Greece (islands + history), Scandinavia (nature + right of public access).
+- Best van life countries in Europe 2026: Portugal (affordable + surf culture), Spain (Mediterranean + wintering), Italy (culinary delights + mountain lakes), Croatia (coast + affordable), Greece (islands + history), Scandinavia (nature + right to roam).

 - Remote work setup: Starlink Mini (€490 + €50/month), 12V booster router, ergonomic workspace, 300W solar panel + 400Ah LiFePO4 battery for self-sufficiency.
 Co-working directly from the van is possible.

-- Wild camping reality: In Scandinavia it's legal (right of public access), in Portugal/Spain/Italy it's officially prohibited (regionally tolerated), in Switzerland it's strictly prohibited.
-The Park4Night and CamperContact apps are mandatory.
+- Wild camping reality: legal in Scandinavia (right to roam), officially prohibited in Portugal/Spain/Italy (regionally tolerated), strictly prohibited in Switzerland.
+The Park4Night and CamperContact apps are essential.

-- Van life is not a permanent vacation: Work, laundry, breakdowns, bad weather – reality is much more pragmatic than Instagram.
+- Van life isn't a permanent vacation: work, laundry, breakdowns, bad weather – reality is much more pragmatic than Instagram.
 But for the right people, it's the best life.

 Van Life Europe: The 10 best countries for campers in 2026

-The Van life landscape in Europe It has changed dramatically – what was a hidden gem five years ago is now overrun with tourists.
-Meanwhile, new countries have massively developed their infrastructure.
+The van life scene in Europe has developed dramatically – what was a hidden gem five years ago is now overrun with tourists.
+As a result, new countries have massively expanded their infrastructure.
 Here's my current ranking of the best campervan countries in Europe:

 1. Portugal – the van life classic: Affordable prices (€50–70/day for 2 people), relaxed atmosphere, surfer culture in the western Algarve, and still camper-friendly despite the 2021 ban on wild camping.
 Top regions: Algarve West Coast (Sagres, Lagos), Alentejo Coast (Zambujeira), North Coast (Peneda-Gerês).
 Infrastructure: 300+ official pitches, budget campsites €15–25/night.

-2. Spain – the winter paradise: The Costa Blanca (Valencia to Alicante) and the Andalusian coast are ideal from November to March – daytime temperatures of 18–22 °C and very little rain.
+2. Spain – the winter paradise: The Costa Blanca (Valencia to Alicante) and the Andalusian coast are ideal from November to March – daytime temperatures of 18–22 °C, hardly any rain.
 The Valencia region is the most camper-friendly in Spain.
 ACSI campsites offer winter discounts (€15–20/night).
 A budget of €40–60/day is possible.

 4. Croatia – the pearl of the Adriatic: Istria, Dalmatia, national parks like Plitvice Lakes and Krka.
 Significantly cheaper than Italy, priced similarly to Portugal.
 Campsites directly on the sea from €25/night.
-High season July/August, however, is full and more expensive (€40+).
+High season (July/August) is crowded and more expensive (€40+).

-5. Greece – Island hopping with a campervan: Mainland Greece is affordable and diverse (Meteora, Peloponnese).
+5. Greece – Island hopping by campervan: Mainland Greece is affordable and diverse (Meteora, Peloponnese).
 Islands are accessible by ferry (Crete, Corfu, Kefalonia, Zakynthos).
-Greece has had strict controls on wild camping since 2023, but there are many inexpensive campsites.
+Greece has had strict controls on wild camping since 2023, but many affordable campsites.

 6. Albania – the new insider tip: The Albanian Riviera rivals Croatia at half the price. €30–50 per day is possible.
-Infrastructure is growing, but it still retains its authentic charm.
+Infrastructure is growing, but it's still authentic.
 See my detailed Albania travel report.

-7. Scandinavia (Norway, Sweden, Finland): Most expensive camper continent, but with the Everyman's right (Legal wild camping) unique.
-Fjords, midnight sun, northern lights.
+7. Scandinavia (Norway, Sweden, Finland): The most expensive continent for campers, but unique with its right to roam (legal wild camping).
+Fjords, midnight sun, Northern Lights.
 Only June–September, for 2–3 weeks.
 Budget €120–180/day.

-9. Southern France – Glamour and Lavender: French Riviera + Provence + Camargue.
+9. Southern France – Glamour and lavender: Côte d'Azur + Provence + Camargue.
 Mid-range prices (€70–100/day).
 Camping infrastructure in France is among the best in Europe.

-10. Balkan insider tips: Montenegro (Kotor Bay = Mini-Norway), North Macedonia (Lake Ohrid), Bosnia (Mostar).
+10. Balkan hidden gems: Montenegro (Kotor Bay = Mini-Norway), North Macedonia (Lake Ohrid), Bosnia (Mostar).
 Affordable, few tourists, growing infrastructure.

 Best Van Life Routes in Europe: 1 week to 6 months

-2 weeks of van life (combination of countries): 2-country combination.
+2 weeks of van life (country combination): 2-country combination.
 Spain + Portugal (Seville → Lagos → Lisbon), Italy + Slovenia (Tuscany → Trieste → Ljubljana), Croatia + Bosnia + Montenegro (Istria → Mostar → Kotor).

-1 month of van life (Mediterranean Grand Tour): Mediterranean Classics – Portugal → Spain → Southern France → Italy.
-4,500 km, leisurely pace, 7–8 days in each country.
+One month of van life (Mediterranean Grand Tour): Mediterranean classics – Portugal → Spain → Southern France → Italy.
+4,500 km, relaxed pace, 7–8 days in each country.
 My favorite for beginners.

-6 months+ of van life (true nomadism): Authentic lifestyle.
-Summers in Scandinavia/the Alps, winters on the Costa Blanca/Algarve.
-Work from a van (remote job mandatory).
+6+ months of van life (true nomadism): Authentic lifestyle.
+Summer in Scandinavia/Alps, winter on the Costa Blanca/Algarve.
+Work from van (remote job mandatory).
 Annual savings of €18,000–30,000.

 Seasonal route strategy: